 The Hiring Process

-For some odd reason they hired me after the Christmas rush in January, which was probably a good thing as working during the holidays means working a mandatory 60 hour work week.
-Amazon has basically four positions:
+For some odd reason, they hired me after the Christmas rush in January, which was probably a good thing as working during the holidays means working a mandatory 60-hour workweek.
+Amazon has basically five positions:

 - There are stockers who receive inventory off the trucks and put it in trucks